-\textbf{Contribution of this work:} We develop a new method that to explicitly computes configurations of a CKC with $n$ links, which are described by its joint angles.
+\textbf{Contribution of this work:} We develop a new method that explicitly computes configurations of a CKC with $n$ links, which are described by its joint angles.
 Compared to other methods it does not require linear programming to solve a system of linear inequalities like in \cite{HanRudBlumVal,han2008conv} nor does it rely on probabilistic principles.
-More precisely, it turns out that a configuration can be computed from new parameters contained in a very simple domain, namely a $n-3$ dimensional cube.
 The developed method can be used to easily sample configuration space of a CKC and thus is expected to be useful in practical applications.\\

-\textbf{Outline of this text:} In section \ref{sec:sampling} we give a mathematical description of a CKC and its configuration space.
-Then the basic algorithm that explicitly describes how configurations of a CKC can be computed is developed in section \ref{sec:sampling}.
+\textbf{Outline of this text:} In section \ref{sec:sampling} we give a mathematical description of a CKC and its configuration space in terms of the diagonals of a CKC.
+Then the basic algorithm that explicitly describes how configurations of a CKC can be computed from its diagonals is developed in section \ref{sec:sampling}.
 In section \ref{sec:SDpar} we describe the set of new parameters and show how they can be used to compute a vector of joint angles of a CKC.
-Finally, we give a numerical examples that show validity of the developed method.
+Finally, we give numerical examples that show the validity of the developed method.